macaloer/get-elearning-epi/README.md

   perl ./get-elearning-epitech.pl

-  This script will create a folder named "backup-epitech"
+  This script will create a folder named "backup-epitech" with

 Author: